PrajapatiJeet/F1_Strategy_Project/README.md

-# A Data-Driven Approach to F1 Strategy: Modeling the Effects of Tire Degradation on Pace and Undercut Strategy
+# Formula 1 Race Data Analysis: Tyre Degradation and UnderCut Strategy
 ### **Project by: Jeet Prajapati**

 This project uses a public Kaggle dataset to develop a machine learning pipeline for analyzing and simulating Formula 1 race strategy.
 The core of the project is a pace model that predicts lap times by modeling the effects of tire degradation, which is then used to power higher-level strategic tools like a pit stop predictor and an undercut calculator.